Surveys

 Canada-France-Hawaii Telescope (CFHT)

-The Canada-France-Hawaii Telescope is a 3.6-m telescope on top of the Mauna Kea in Hawaii, at 4,200m above sea level.
-It is equipped of several instruments, including the MegaCam camera which is a wide-field optical imager.
-It has five broad-band filters, several narrow-band filters, a fied-of-view of one degree and a pixel size of 0.187 arcsecond.
+The Canada-France-Hawaii Telescope is a 3.6-m telescope located atop Mauna Kea, Hawaii, at 4,200m above sea level.
+It hosts several instruments, including the MegaCam wide-field optical imager.
+MegaCam offers five broad-band filters, multiple narrow-band filters, a 1 square degree field of view, and a pixel size of 0.187 arcsec.

 Related publications: